intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Availability

-Documents in the RFC Series have been available for more than 35 years, with no fee for access.
+Documents in the RFC Series have been available for many decades, with no fee for access.

 ## Accessibility